What is SDR?

 Where can I find further information on SDR?

-We have been keeping tabs on SDR developments on our blogs, which include both FCA news and our own commentary.
+We aim to keep tabs on SDR developments via our blogs, which include both FCA news and our own commentary.

 The most important current links to FCA information are listed below: